owncloud/ocis/services/proxy/README.md

 -   Signed URL
 -   Public Share Token

-## Recommendations for production deployments
+## Recommendations for Production Deployments

 In a production deployment, you want to have basic authentication disabled which is the default state.
 You also want to setup a firewall to only allow requests to the proxy service or the reverse proxy if you have one.
 Requests to the other services should be blocked by the firewall.